 - Cash or other incentive programs are strictly prohibited.

 - No personal gifts of any kind from vendors to faculty or staff are permitted.

 - Vendors are not permitted to distribute, post, or leave any type of printed or handwritten material, advertisements, signs, or other such promotional materials anywhere on the premises.
 Unsolicited materials may not be provided to clinicians; any promotional or informational material provided by a vendor must be explicitly requested by faculty or staff.

 - Distribution of vendor patient educational material that may be useful to our patients should be left at the appropriate department.
 Vendors are strictly prohibited from providing educational material of any type directly to patients or from leaving them in areas accessible to patients.

 - Only pricing/cost information which has been approved by Supply Chain may be discussed with clinicians.
-Absolutely no contracts may be presented to clinical staff; all contracts must be routed through Supply Chain
+Absolutely no contracts may be presented to clinical or administrative staff; all contracts must be routed through Supply Chain.

-- Equipment and Samples shall not be brought in to the facility, demonstrated or distributed on the premises without the direct permission of the Director of Materials Management or designee.
+- Equipment and samples shall not be brought in to the facility, demonstrated or distributed on the premises without the direct written permission of the Director of Supply Chain or designee.